swkeep/keep-menu/README.md

         QBCommand = "QBCore:CallCommand @swkeep",
         action = "trigger a function @swkeep",
-        image = "add an image url here and itll show off to the left side when you hover over this button, example below", event = "the event you actually want to trigger, remember if you set it server = true this will pass to the server side", icon = "show a fontawesome icon @swkeep", back = "add back icon to btn @swkeep",
+        image = "add an image url here and itll show off to the left side when you hover over this button, example below", unpack = true/false -- receive args as one table or unpacked args event = "the event you actually want to trigger, remember if you set it server = true this will pass to the server side", icon = "show a fontawesome icon @swkeep", back = "add back icon to btn @swkeep",